AshWilliams/terraform-azurerm-demo/README.md

 # terraform-azurerm-demo SQM
-# I love you Gonzalo Att: "your baby" xD I mis you xD
+# I love you Gonzalo Att: "your baby" xD I mis you xD xD

 This is a simple Terraform AzureRM provider demo.
 In it's default state, this demo will use a mixture of modules from the [Terraform Module Registry for Azure](http://registry.terraform.io/browse?provider=azurerm&verified=true) and custom Terraform code to deploy a demo application with a publicly accessible frontend IP that consists of: